How to Shrink Wrap a Pontoon Boat

 Step 4: Heat the Wrap

-You should heat the wrap from the bottom to the top for a tight wrapping fit.
+It would be best to heat the wrap from the bottom to the top for a tight wrapping fit.
 If there are any areas that you cannot safely heat or see well from the floor, you can use a ladder.

-After heating the entire wrap, so it seems tight enough to last throughout the winter months, leave it to cool and inspect it after about 30 minutes.
+After heating the entire wrap, it seems tight enough to last throughout the winter months, so leave it to cool and inspect it after about 30 minutes.
 If you see any open spots, apply more heat to the specific parts for better sealing.

 Step 5: Add Vents